 Detection and Response

-Digital Forensics is the process of procuring, analyzing, and interpreting electronic data for the purpose of presenting it in as legal evidence in a court of law.
+Digital Forensics is the process of procuring, analyzing, and interpreting electronic data for the purpose of presenting it as legal evidence in a court of law.

 Digital Transformation is the process of using digital technologies to create or modify business processes and customer experiences to keep up-to-date with current business and market requirements.